||Polk Reserve R500||SEE IT||

 - Larger Reserve towers offer more sophisticated port technologies

 Polk’s Reserve Series, introduced in 2021, aims to offer the ideal combination of fidelity and value, bringing acoustic technologies from the company’s flagship Legend Series to versatile, affordable sound systems for music, movies, and gaming.
 Nine models are available, including three floorstanding speakers, three center channels, two bookshelf speakers, and a height module for spatial audio content.
-The R500 compact floorstanding speaker, at $649, is an affordable entry into the Reserve tower lineup.
+The R500 compact floorstanding speaker, at $599 each, is an affordable entry into the Reserve tower lineup.
 While it won’t reach the sonic summit, it also won’t cost the tens of thousands of dollars that achievement costs; what sets this speaker apart is the amount of people it can satisfy overall.

 The R500 borrows a lot of innovations from Legend speakers: If you’ve ever seen high-end Polk speakers, you’ve probably noticed the distinctive, Hershey’s Kiss-esque waveguides protruding out of their tweeters.
 That’s Polk’s Pinnacle Ring Radiator, which disperses high frequencies evenly around the room for a wider sweet spot while squashing resonances for crisper, more detailed highs, and it’s a key feature of the R500.